 There was a discussion among my friends on desert safari today.
 I recollected my experience some 13 years ago when I visited my sister.
 They were then staying in Dubai.
 On one afternoon, I went for desert safari.
 My brother-in-law arranged a ticket for me.
 The driver picked me up from the petrol pump near their house.
 It was 4X4 Toyota Land Cruiser.

-There were a 4 other travellers beside me.
+There were 4 other travelers beside me.
 They were from Europe.
 I was the last to be picked up.
 We straightaway headed for the desert.
 Before entering the desert, the vehicle stopped at a small market.
-The driver-cum-guide asked to get some refreshment and also use toilet as we were to enter the desert soon.
+The driver-cum-guide asked us to get some refreshment and also use toilet as we were to enter the desert soon.
 The driver also deflated the tyres a bit for more grip on the sand as well as to be ready for the sunburnt hot sands.

 Once we got to the desert, there’s a swift safety briefing and then we’re off: dipping and diving over sunburnt sand dunes, some of which lie at a stomach-dropping 90 degree angle.